Hom-alternative modules and Hom-Poisson comodules: Abstract

 \section{Abstract}

 In this paper we introduce modules over both left and right Hom-alternative algebras.
 We give some constructions of left and right Hom-alternative modules and give various properties of both, as well as examples.
-Then, we prove that morphism of left alternative algebras extend to morphism of left Hom-alternative algebras.
-Next, we introduce comodules over Hom-Poisson coalgebras and show that we may obtain a structure map of a comodules over Hom-Poisson coalgebras from a given one.
+Then, we prove that morphisms of left alternative algebras extend to morphisms of left Hom-alternative algebras.
+Next, we introduce comodules over Hom-Poisson coalgebras and show that we may obtain a structure map of a comodule over a Hom-Poisson coalgebra from a given one.

 {\bf AMS Subject Classification:} $17A30$, $16S80$, $16D10$, $17B63$.

 {\bf Keywords:} alternative algebras, left Hom-alternative algebras, right Hom-alternative algebras, Hom-Poisson coalgebras, Hom-alternative modules, Hom-Poisson comodules.